lmxmercy/mingxinliu.github.io/_publications/2024/2024-pub-example-2.md

 pub_date:       "2024"

 abstract: >-
   This study proposed HGPT, a novel framework that jointly considers geometric and global representation for cancer diagnosis in histopathological images.
 HGPT leverages a multi-head graph aggregator to aggregate the geometric representation from pathological morphological features, and a locality feature enhancement block to highly enhance the 2D local feature perception in vision transformers, leading to improved performance on histopathological image classification.
-Extensive experiments on Kather-5K, MHIST, NCT-CRC-HE, and GasHisSDB four public datasets demonstrate the advantages of the proposed HGPT over bleeding-edge approaches in improving cancer diagnosis performance.
+Extensive experiments on Kather-5K, MHIST, NCT-CRC-HE, and GasHisSDB four public datasets demonstrate the advantages of the proposed HGPT over bleeding-edge approaches in improving cancer diagnosis performance.

 cover:          assets/images/covers/hgpt.png
 authors: